C++ Course: From C to C++

 - Template basics

-- Interesting parts of the STL
+- Interesting parts of the Standard Template Library

 Included in this course are

-- The source code for the exercises as well as sample solutions for all exercises as a ZIP-file;
+- The source code for the exercises as well as sample solutions for all exercises as a ZIP-file.

-- Certificate of attendance;
+- Certificate of attendance.

 What you can expect from my training courses.